jms5049/Data-Structure/README.md

 ### Graph using Adjacent Matrix

-Simple Graph impletemented by using Adjacent Matrix
+Simple Graph implemented by using Adjacent Matrix

+### Graph using Adjacent List

+Simple Graph implemented by using Adjacent List